-The recipient should expect Bureau of Land Management (BLM) to have substantial involvement in the project.
+Substantial involvement may include, but not be limited to, such things as:

-Joint collaboration between the BLM and recipient in carrying out management, development, implementation, and evaluation of the proposed work.

-Training of recipient personnel.

-Review and approval by the BLM of one stage of work prior to the start of the next stage.

-Review and approval by the BLM of modifications or sub-awards prior to their award.

-Participation in selecting recipient project staff.

-Directing or redirecting of recipient work by the BLM because of relationships to other projects.

-Ability to immediately halt work because of failure to meet agreement objectives; and

-Close monitoring and/or operational involvement in the proposed work.
+- Joint collaboration between the BLM and recipient in carrying out management, development, implementation, and evaluation of the proposed work. - Training of recipient personnel. - Review and approval by the BLM of one stage of work prior to the start of the next stage. - Review and approval by the BLM of modifications or sub-awards prior to their award. - Participation in selecting recipient project staff. - Directing or redirecting of recipient work by the BLM because of relationships to other projects. - Ability to immediately halt work because of failure to meet agreement objectives; and - Close monitoring and/or operational involvement in the proposed work.